EstanisEVL/backend-final-project/README.md

 ### How to run the app:

-You can visit the live version of the app here: [link](https://backend-final-project-production.up.railway.app).
+You can visit the live version of the app here: [BLKY Pets API](https://backend-final-project-production.up.railway.app).

 Alternatively: feel free to fork the repo and once the .env files are correctly configured, you can run the app in any of its environments.
 Just execute the command `npm run start:<env>`.
 Environment options can be `dev`, `qa` or `prod`.
 Remember to install node_modules folder with `npm install`.